Schweitzer-Engineering-Laboratories/programming-classes/README.md

 Add a short class description to [Course Catalog](#course-catalog) above for each new class.

-Create a `README` file in each course root directory describing the course simply, including information common to other `README`s
+Create a `README.md` file in each course root directory describing the course simply, including information common to other `README`s.

-Store images in `images` directory at the root level for each course.
+Create the following directories at the root level for any course as needed:

-Create an `examples` directory at the root level for each course for which applications are to be shared.
-Students may contribute examples.
+`images`, `examples` for real-world applications at the learning level of the class, `projects` for students' final projects.

 Make your commit messages clear and concise.
 Limit the first line (i.e. the subject of the commit) to